timberwoof/gristleball/README.md

 # gristleball
-Simple Monte Carlo Simulation in Python
+Simple Monte Carlo Simulation in Python, which I really should have called Monte Python.

+# Goals: Simplicity
+Requirements for use:
+Be able to write a mathematical evaluation in Python

+Supply: sample main program with sample calculator classes Package that contains all the support classes

 # Quick Start
 Run the example with
 python3 gbIterator.py

-Make a backup of exmaple.py .
+Make a backup of exmaple.py.
 Edit example.py to suit your needs.
 Run the modified file with
 python3 gbIterator.py